alongL/opcuaServer/README.md

 Implentmented by open62541.
 Add a sample data model and can be write by client.

-# download open62541 and build && install
+# build and install open62541

 ```
 git clone https://github.com/open62541/open62541.git
 cd open62541